Lumo (train operating company): Operations

-Lumo offers a single-class service, with free Wi-Fi connectivity for all passengers.
+Lumo offers a single-class service.
 The company promotes itself as a “digital-first” operator, emphasising its focus on paperless ticketing options and its website.
 It also participates in the National Rail system and accepts interoperable tickets.

-Onboard catering is available, consisting of an at-seat trolley service, while additional food and drink items from brands such as Marks & Spencer are available for pre-order by passengers for delivery mid-service.
-Efforts have been made to cater to as diverse a range of dietary requirements as possible; around 50 per cent of all food serviced is plant-based, while the use of meat and dairy products has been intentionally minimised.

-An identical two-by-two seating arrangement is fitted throughout all five carriages; a pair of table seating per carriage is also available.
-These ergonomically designed wingback seats are furnished with various amenities, including individual lighting and electric sockets, fold-down tables, and shaping to provide a greater sense of privacy.
-Priority seats are also present, along with two spaces for wheelchair users, on each train.
-Various forms of media content, including films and television shows, can be streamed by passengers using the company's mobile app.
+A two-by-two seating arrangement is fitted throughout all five carriages, with a pair of large tables per carriage.
+The seats are furnished with individual lighting, 220-Volt electricity sockets, fold-down tables and free Wi-Fi network.
+Priority seats are also available, along with two spaces for wheelchair users, on each train.
+Onboard catering consists of an at-seat trolley service.